fcichos/CompSoft23/source/course-info/.ipynb_checkpoints/exam-checkpoint.rst

 Exam
 ====

 We will close this course with an exam in form of a final project.
-This final project shall be on a topic of your choice or on one of the topics we provide as example topics. **The final project shall be handed in as a Jupyter Notebook and a short Video presenting the notebook.** Each individual student is required to hand in a Jupyter Notebook.
+This final project shall be on a topic of your choice or on one of the topics we provide as example topics.
+Each individual student is required to hand in a Jupyter Notebook.
 No group work is allowed.

+The final project is in the form of a **portfolio exam** as it consists of **two parts**:

+**1. Jupyter notebook containing the final project**

-All notebooks shall follow the following outline
+Notebooks shall follow the following outline

 - **Introduction** You introduce into the problem your are covering with your notebook and motivate what your are going to do.
 The Introduction should also cover a basic theoretical description for the problem to be solved.
 - **Results & Discussion** You develop the code for your problem and discuss and anotate the individual steps in your notebook.
 It is important the you discuss the individual results highlighting their consequences.
 - **Summary** You summarize your findings.

+Grading: Notebooks will be graded based on:
+- structure of the notebook (outline, citations, ...)
+- quality of the code (use of functions, classes, modules, function of the notebook)
+- quality of the plots (axis labels, readability of the labels)

+**2. Video explaining the notebook**

 The videos shall

 - explain what topic you have chosen and why
 - explain how you tackled the problem
-- show quickly the main results
+- show the main results
 - summarize what you think you have achieved

-The videos will be made available to all students in the course after they have been handed in.
-They will be able to rate the videos.
-The notbooks will be graded.
+- be not longer than **5 min**

+Grading: Videos will be graded based on:
+- quality of the presentation (structure, oral and visual presentation)
+- sticking to maximum time

 The deadline for handing in the project is **3.
 September 2023**